Battle of New Hope Church: Battle

+Map of Operations near New Hope Church from Jacob D. Cox's Atlanta.

 On the morning of May 25, Hardee's corps took position at Dallas, blocking the road to Marietta, with Polk's corps on its right flank.
 On the far right flank, Hood's corps moved into position near New Hope Church, northeast of Dallas.
 Hood posted Hindman's division on the left flank and Stevenson's division on the right flank.
 Stewart's division deployed in the center, reinforced by one of Stevenson's brigades.
 Hood's soldiers immediately dug rifle pits and piled up breastworks of logs and rocks.
 Confederate observers on Elsberry Mountain reported seeing dust clouds that indicated Sherman's troops were coming.
 That afternoon, Hood's troops captured a Union soldier who admitted that he belonged to Hooker's corps.

 On May 25, McPherson's left wing took the road southeast from Van Wert to Dallas.
 Davis' division turned off to the east on a side road.
 Hooker's XX Corps marched on the road from Burnt Hickory to Dallas, with Brigadier General John W. Geary's division on the main road.
 The other divisions advanced on minor roads, with Brigadier General Alpheus S. Williams to the right and Major General Daniel Butterfield to the left of the main road.
 The IV and XIV Corps marched to the right of Hooker's corps and Schofield's corps remained close to Burnt Hickory.
 At Pumpkinvine Creek, the Federals found some Confederates trying to set the bridge on fire.
 Hooker's cavalry escort drove off the bridge-burners and Geary's troops crossed the stream.
 At the left fork in the road near Owen's Mills, Geary's division took the route toward New Hope Church.
 As his column advanced, it was met by determined resistance by the 32nd Alabama and 58th Alabama Infantry Regiments and Austin's Sharpshooters under Colonel Bushrod Jones.
 Geary was compelled to deploy Colonel Charles Candy's brigade in an extended skirmish line in order to drive Jones' Confederates back.

-Operations near New Hope Church map is from Jacob D. Cox's Atlanta.

 Geary's troops took several prisoners who told them that Hood's corps was directly ahead.
 Both Thomas and Hooker were startled by this information because, like Sherman, they did not expect to run into major opposition so soon.
 Fearing that Geary's troops were exposed to a sudden attack, Thomas summoned the divisions of Williams and Butterfield to march rapidly to Geary's assistance.
 Having marched down the right fork toward Dallas, Williams' troops had to retrace their route to Owen's Mills, then turn right into the road Geary had taken.
 Between 4 pm and 5 pm, both Williams' and Butterfield's troops reinforced Geary.
 Still convinced that only minor Confederate forces were in the Dallas area, Sherman ordered Thomas to attack; Thomas passed the order to Hooker.